DonGateley/UWW/README.md

 CainXform3 = CainXform1.CainDotProd(CainXform2) has the ususal dot product meaning.

-DATA = CainXform1.CainPosition is instantaneous Minkowski position of token Cain1 transformed by CainXform1 in Cain space.
+DATA = Cain1.CainPosition is instantaneous Minkowski position of event Cain1 in Cain space.

-DATA = CainXform1.CainMomentum is instantaneous Minkowski momentum of token Cain1 transformed by CainXform1 in Cain space.
+DATA = Cain1.CainMomentum is instantaneous Minkowski momentum of event Cain1 in Cain space.

+CainXform2 = CainXform1.CainPosition is a transform for conversion of any CAIN to the Minkowski position in Cain space.

+CainXform2 = CainXform1.CainMomentum is a transform for conversion of any CAIN to the Minkowski momentum in Cain space.

 CainXform2 = CainXform1.CainPoissonBracket(CainXform2) has the usual definition of Poisson Bracket.